ACF Options Page: Usage Guide

 B) Using PHP code

-#While the ACF Views plugin provides an excellent solution for displaying fields from the options page, some developers may prefer a more hands-on coding approach.
+While the Advanced Views framework provides an excellent solution for displaying fields from the options page, some developers may prefer a more hands-on coding approach.
 In such cases, using PHP code to retrieve and display the data is a viable option.

 However, it's important to note that this method requires a higher level of coding knowledge and may not be as user-friendly for beginners.
 It involves using functions like get_field() to fetch the values from the options page fields and then manually echoing or manipulating them within your PHP template files.